droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 >
 > A player who searches the area where Arabelle disappeared and makes a DC 24 Survival check to Track can identify three sets of adult-sized footprints in the muddy grass nearby.
 One of the sets comes from the north and ends in the grass; the second set comes from the north, then continues to the southwest and ends at the base of a tree trunk thirty feet away; and the third set comes from the western woods and continues toward the river bank, where it ends.
 No tracks continue from the opposite side of the river.
 >
-> A player who inspects the footprints and makes a DC 24 Society check to Investigate can discern, from the pattern of movement and bloodstains on the grass, that the first and third individual briefly fought, and the first one died.
+> A player who inspects the footprints and makes a DC 24 Society check or DC 19 Warfare Lore check to Investigate can discern, from the pattern of movement and bloodstains on the grass, that the first and third individual briefly fought, and the first one died.
 The second individual then fled, vanishing into the canopy of the trees.
 The third individual, carrying something heavy—perhaps the weight of a child—then waded into the river.
-On failure, they still can understand that there was fighting.
+On failure, they still can understand that there was a fight.
 >
 > Because the river has washed any traces away, the third individual's trail can't be followed any further.
 (Searching the entire length of the Luna River for the third individual's precise exit point is a fool's errand, and an impossible task.)
 ## E2b.
 Dusk Elf Hovels